EX-cubed: EXploring EXtremes EXperimentally

 Raman spectroscopy is a powerful technique that complements both infrared spectroscopy and x-ray diffraction as it is sensitive to short-range ordering.
 It can be used to study volatiles and volatile-rich materials such as water and carbon dioxide.

 Ab-initio computations are another powerful technique to simulate the extreme conditions of planetary interiors.
-In collaboration with Gerd Steinle-Neumann of the Bayerisches Geoinstitut and Boris Kiefer of NMSU, we combine our experimental results with those gained by theoretical means to better understand our results and what they mean for the Earth and other planteray interiors.
+In collaboration with Gerd Steinle-Neumann of the Bayerisches Geoinstitut, Boris Kiefer of NMSU and Bijaya Karki of Louisian State University, we combine our experimental results with those gained by theoretical means to better understand our results and what they mean for the Earth and other planteray interiors.
 Please see our Publications page for our latest publications incorporating this technique.